SmithJrBlaquaLuigi/MilkyEditor/README.md

 # MilkyEditor
-An editor for Super Mario Galaxy 1 &amp; 2.
-This pretty much aims to not be Whitehole, really.
-The code for Whitehole is eh.
-There's still a lot to do, however.
+An editor mainly for Super Mario Galaxy 2 custom levels.
+Not yet finished, though.
+It supports Light and Scenario viewing, with no editing yet.